DanEspin0821/Vechain_Case_Study/README.md

 ### What is VeChain

 * VeChain simply put, is a blockchain platform, "[designed to enhance supply chain management and business processes.
 Its goal is to streamline these processes and information flow for complex supply chains through the use of distributed ledger technology (DLT).](https://www.investopedia.com/terms/v/vechain.asp)", as stated within Investopedia.

-* VeChain was founded in June 2015, by Sunny Lu, current CEO, the former chief information officer (CIO) of Louis Vuitton China.
+* VeChain's whitepaper, notes the vision of the company as VeChain’s vision as, "lowering the barrier and enabling established business with blockchain technology to create value and solve real world economic problems."

-* Sunny Lu graduated from Shanghai Jiao Tong University in China in 2002 with a BA in Electronics and Communication Engineering.
+* VeChain was founded in June 2015, by Sunny Lu, current CEO, the former chief information officer (CIO) of Louis Vuitton China, and Jay Zhang, who previously had a role as a senior manager within Deloitte UK and PwC China.

 * Sunny held jobs with [Netstar, 3M, Bacardi, and for Louis Vuitton China in 2010.](https://cryptoupclose.com/vechain-founder-sunny-lu/#:~:text=VeChain%20founder%20Sunny%20Lu%20is%20on%20a%20mission,listed%20as%20VET%20or%20VechainThor%20on%20crypto%20exchanges).

 ### Beginnings of VeChain
 * VeChain’s development roots [can be traced](https://medium.com/vechain-foundation/special-feature-and-interview-with-vechain-ceo-sunny-lu-hosted-by-vechains-angel-investor-ee8a13e994b0) to the acquaintance of Sunny and Vitalik Buterin (Founder of the Ethereum Blockchain), through the Founder of Fenbushi Capital (one of VeChains early angel investors), Shen Bo in late 2015.
 The discussion between the two led to Sunny’s realization of the practicality of smart contract technology.

 * Mr. Lu learned about blockchain technology in 2013 and in the same year, he [co-founded a company called BitSE](https://blockchain.capitalmarketsciooutlook.com/vendor/bitse-transforming-supply-chain-through-blockchain-cid-88-mid-17.html).
-BitSE created a subsidiary company that lead to the creation of the VeChain blockchain.
+BitSE created a subsidiary company, "VeChain", that lead to the creation of the VeChainThor blockchain.
 At the beginning of the venture, VeChain built its own permissioned blockchain based on the Ethereum network as a token.
 Later on, moving away from the Ethereum network, Vechain migrated to their own architecture and ecosystem.

 ### VeChain's Funding and Key Persons